-usb detection/connectionThrew out the Windows disk and plugged in the USB, and no auto-recognition took place in any file managers.
+USB detection/connectionThrew out the Windows disk and plugged in the USB, and no auto-recognition took place in any file managers.
 Nothing in lsusb.
-Seeing nothing in udevmonitor either.
-I swapped USB cables with a known good one I have for a different device and suddenly it shows up in my file manager, no problems.
+Seeing nothing in udevmonitor either, I swapped USB cables with a known good USB cable (for a different device) and suddenly the NAXA appears in the file manager, no problems.
 It's identified there as "GENERIC USB DISK DEVICE Music Player" (3.5GB).
 We're already at less than the advertised 4GB.
 In lsusb, it appears as

-10d6:1101 Actions Semiconductor Co., Ltd D-Wave 2GB MP4 Player / AK1025 MP3/MP4 PlayerThis is probably most accurate.
-It tells me I've been ripped off, essentially.
-Appears I have one of those Chinese 2GB devices that was hacked to show twice its real capacity.
-Another system check also shows 3.7 GB, but I'd bet against it
+10d6:1101 Actions Semiconductor Co., Ltd D-Wave 2GB MP4 Player / AK1025 MP3/MP4 PlayerThis 2GB reading is probably the most accurate -- I've likely been ripped off: appears I have a Chinese 2GB device hacked to indicate twice its real capacity.
+Happens.
+A different system check (below) shows 3.7 GB, but I'd bet against it and with the 2GB reading.

-# dfSummary: Threw away the included USB->micro-USB cable and the Windows disk, lowered my expectation to a little less than 2GB for this (likely) piece of shiat.
+# dfSummary: Ditch the included USB->micro-USB cable and the Windows disk.
+Storage expectations should be reduced to a little less than 2GB for this (likely) piece of shiat.

 /dev/sdc 3709840 2084 3707756 1% /media/disk